mfreiholz/Qt-Advanced-Docking-System/README.md

 - [x] Working with outer-edge-drops sometimes leaves empty splitters #BUG
 - [x] Clean up of unused e.g. count()<=1 QSplitters doesn't work well #BUG
 - [ ] Show close button on right corner of SectionWidget.
 How to safe last section position?
+- [ ] Serialize state of `_hiddenSectionContents`
+- [ ] `ContainerWidget::showSectionContent` needs to insert the SC at the correct preferred position of SW
 - [ ] Empty splitters, if only 2 or 1 items are in container

 ### Some day...